-A number of therapies in addition to medicine can help decrease your child's pain.
+Non-pharmacological therapies are ways to control your child's pain without medicine.
 Your child's healthcare provider will help you choose therapies that are right for your child.
 Each therapy has advantages and may work best for certain age groups.
 You may need training when the therapy involves your help in guiding your child through exercises.